ashishs9/stage-workflow/README.md

 This document outlines a standardized process for creating, developing, and deploying Dataiku DSS projects using the `stage-workflow` template.
 The intent is to use a template for 2 workflows.

 The first workflow is triggered on a push to a feature branch, that kicks off a scenario to validate PAT.
-The second workflow is triggered with contents from the feature branch are merged to main.
+The second workflow is triggered when code from the feature branch are merged to main.

 ## 1. Initializing a New Repo
 Before starting, ensure you have the GitHub CLI (`gh`) installed and authenticated.